 Today, the Islamic gallery, focused on the famous Ardabil carpet, houses an awesome assemblage of Islamic works of art, including ceramics, tilework, metalwork, woodwork, glass, rock crystal, textiles and carpets.
 It also has a valuable educational group of cases which display the four elements so common in Islamic art – calligraphy, geometry, the arabesque (‘inspired by plants’), and figural art (‘images and poetry’).
 The day will start with these to form an initial understanding of Islamic art and what aesthetic or religious principles have helped to fashion it.
 Moving through the gallery, art and design are put into their Islamic cultural context, while enjoying the different designs displayed, particularly on carpets and textiles, as well as learning about individual pieces.

 The British Museum offers the visitor an incredibly rich collection of Islamic ceramics and metalwork, as well as some works of art on paper.
 The development of Islamic art in the different media is traced and the techniques explored which enabled them to evolve and develop, and to have such an impact on Italian Renaissance ceramics and design.
-The visit will include the major redisplay in the new Albukhary Foundation Galleries of the Islamic world, which opened in October 2018.
+The visit will include the major redisplay in the new Albukhary Foundation Galleries of the Islamic world.

 Professor James Allan